How long do injunctions last

 Once a permanent injunction is granted, it is typically enforceable until further court orders are given.
 However, it is important to note that a permanent injunction can be modified or terminated under certain circumstances.
 For example, if there is a material change in the circumstances or if the court determines that it is no longer necessary to maintain the injunction, it may be dissolved.

-See also How long do employers keep employee records
+See also How long is 500 days

 It is also worth mentioning that the terms of an injunction can vary depending on the specific requirements of the case.
 Some injunctions may be limited to a specific geographic area or may only apply during certain times or events.
 The court has the discretion to tailor the terms of the injunction to fit the specific needs of the case.